 - The institution informs Monique Racine, program officer, that a nomination dossier is forthcoming.
 The institution provides the name of the nominee as well as a short biography, the subject matter for the nomination and the name of the prize or award.

-- Reviewers are selected from a pool of Canadian and international researchers successful in obtaining international prizes and awards.
+- Reviewers are selected from a pool of Canadian and international researchers successful in obtaining prestigious prizes and awards.

 At least three weeks before the prize nomination deadline: